 As used in these Supplementary Terms of Service (“P2B Terms”), “we”, “us” and “Shopify” means Shopify International Limited, and “you”, “your” and “Merchant” means you (if your business is a sole proprietorship) or your business (if you are signing up on behalf of a corporation or other legal entity).

-The “P2B Services” mean the core Shopify services that enable an E.U. based Merchants to host their online Store(s) in order to sell products and services to consumers located in the E.U. and which Shopify services are subject to the “Regulation (EU) 2019/1150 of the European Parliament and of the Council of 20 June 2019 on promoting fairness and transparency for business users of online information services” (“P2B Regulation”).
+The “P2B Services” mean the core Shopify services that enable E.U. and U.K. based Merchants to host their online Store(s) in order to sell products and services to consumers located in the E.U. and the U.K. and which Shopify services are subject to the “Regulation (EU) 2019/1150 of the European Parliament and of the Council of 20 June 2019 on promoting fairness and transparency for business users of online information services” (“P2B Regulation”) and the “Retained Regulation (EU) 2019/1150 on promoting fairness and transparency for business users of online intermediation services and corporate website users of online search engines” (“UK P2B Regulation”), respectively.
 The P2B Services do not include the Out of Scope Services (as defined below).

 If the P2B Terms apply to you, then the Shopify Terms of Service, including all of the documents incorporated by reference in the Shopify Terms of Service, govern your use of the P2B Services generally, except as supplemented and amended by these P2B Terms.
 You may also be subject to other written agreements respecting your use of the P2B Services (for example, if you use Shopify Plus such agreements are “Additional Agreements” for the purposes of these P2B Terms).
 In the event of a conflict between the Shopify Terms of Service or any Additional Agreements and these P2B Terms, the P2B Terms will govern, but only to the extent required to resolve such conflict or inconsistency.